-- (1) All energy research, development, and demonstration, and projects therefor, and all federally owned or operated nonmilitary energy laboratories. - (2) Astronautical research and development, including resources, personnel, equipment, and facilities. - (3) Civil aviation research and development. - (4) Environmental research and development. - (5) Marine research. - (6) Commercial application of energy technology. - (7) National Institute of Standards and Technology, standardization of weights and measures, and the metric system. - (8) National Aeronautics and Space Administration. - (9) National Space Council. - ${\bf (10)\ National\ Science\ Foundation}.$ - (11) National Weather Service. - (12) Outer space, including exploration and control thereof. - (13) Science scholarships. - (14) Scientific research, development, and demonstration, and projects therefor.

-(p) Committee on Small Business.

-(1) Assistance to and protection of small business, including finan-
+- (1) Rules and joint rules (other than those relating to the Code of Official Conduct) and the order of business of the House. - (2) Recesses and final adjournments of Congress. - (p) Committee on Science, Space, and Technology. - (1) All energy research, development, and demonstration, and projects therefor, and all federally owned or operated nonmilitary energy laboratories. - (2) Astronautical research and development, including resources, personnel, equipment, and facilities. - (3) Civil aviation research and development. - (4) Environmental research and development. - (5) Marine research. - (6) Commercial application of energy technology. - (7) National Institute of Standards and Technology, standardization of weights and measures, and the metric system. - (8) National Aeronautics and Space Administration. - (9) National Space Council. - (10) National Science Foundation. - (11) National Weather Service. - (12) Outer space, including exploration and control thereof. - (13) Science scholarships. - (14) Scientific research, development, and demonstration, and projects therefor. - (q) Committee on Small Business. - (1) Assistance to and protection of small business, including finan-

-- cial aid, regulatory flexibility, and paperwork reduction. - (2) Participation of small-business enterprises in Federal procurement and Government contracts. - (q) Committee on Standards of Official Conduct. - The Code of Official Conduct. (r) Committee on Transportation - and Infrastructure.
+- cial aid, regulatory flexibility, and paperwork reduction. - (2) Participation of small-business enterprises in Federal procurement and Government contracts.